jolicode/castor/doc/02-exec.md

 ## Exec function

 Castor provides a `Castor\exec` function to execute commands.
-It allows to run a sub process and execute whatever you want.
+It allows to run a sub process and execute whatever you want:

 ```php
 <?php